 It’s easy to get in “production mode” and lose sight of the audience.
 Yes, it’s our job as design professionals to make experiences cool enough to pay attention to, but we have to remember who they’re for.
 We aren’t producing experiences for ourselves, we’re creating them for our users/customers/clients.

 With that in mind, we constantly need to remind ourselves of the population, audience segments, and niche targets who use the experiences we create.
-As you perform your daily tasks, a simple yet powerful tip is to think about the end-user and the value each person would find in what you are creating.
-Performing little mental exercises like this will help you in creating empathetic content and creative concepts that connect with your audience(s).
+As you perform your daily tasks, a simple yet powerful tip is to think about the end user and the value each person would find in what you are creating.
+Performing little mental exercises like this will help you create empathetic content and creative concepts that connect with your audience(s).

 Build the foundation of success by telling a story.